Section 1: Why Every Security Team Runs on Python

 What it does: Craft, send, and analyze network packets at the byte level with surgical precision

-Real use: "We found a weird network attack in our logs.
+Real use: "We found weird network attacks in our logs.
 Let me replicate those exact packets to understand what the attacker did and test our defenses against it."
-Scapy lets you forge any packet you can imagine, making it indispensable for security testing and forensic analysis.
+Scapy lets you forge any packet you can imagine.
+Indispensable for security testing and forensic analysis.

 python-nmap - Network discovery on autopilot